FOLLOW SODWEE.COM :

-I’ve decided to add some insight on why I left Emirates so that hearsay, rumors or blatant lies do not circulate amongst wannabe crew and cabin crew alike.
+I’ve decided to add some insight on why I left Emirates so that hearsay, rumors or blatant lies do not circulate among wannabe crew and cabin crew alike.
 Also because, Emirates Airline is apparently taking liberties and using my name as an example not to follow for use of social networks, general use of internet and sharing work related information practices.

 Let me put things straight here.